Plant DetailShow Menu

 Fruit Description:

-The small to medium sized fruit has blue skin and yellow flesh.
+The small to medium sized ovoid fruit, pointed at one end, has blue skin and yellow flesh.
 Ripens from August to early September.

 • Flowers: